msakni22/Viola-Jones-Framework/README.md

 However, how do we determine the best features that represent an object from the hundreds of thousands of Haar features?
 This problem is solved by using <b>AdaBoost</b> (Adaptive Boosting).

 <h3 id="ss3">3.
 AdaBoost learning algorithm</h3>
-AdaBoost is a type of ensemble technique (Boosting) in  Machine Learning which combines a set of weak learners to form a strong learner.
-Boosting is a sequential process, wherein each subsequent learner attempts to rectify the errors made by the previous learner in the sequence.
+AdaBoost is a type of ensemble technique (Boosting) in Machine Learning that combines a set of <b>weak learners</b> to form a <b>strong learner</b>.
+Boosting is a sequential process where each subsequent learner attempts to correct the errors made by the previous learner in the sequence.<br>
+In face detection, the terminology 'weak learner' refers to a model can classify a subregion of an image as a face or not-face only slightly better than a random predictor.
+In Viola-Jones framework, each Haar-like feature corresponds to a weak learner.
+To decide the type and the size of a feature that goes into the final classifier, AdaBoost checks the performance of all classifiers which are supplied to it.<br>

+To compute the performance of classifier, we evaluate it on all subregions of all the images used for training.

+Some subregions will produce a strong response in the classifier and will be classified as positives, which means the classifier thinks that it contains a human face.

+Subregions which do not produce a strong response are assumed to negatives and classifier thinks that they do not contain a human face.

+The classifiers whose performance is better are assigned a higher importance or <b>weight</b>.
+The final classifier obtained is a strong classifier, also called a <b>boosted classifier</b>, which contains the best performing weak classifiers.

+This algorithm is called adaptive because, as the training is progressed, it gives more emphasis to those images which were misclassified.
+The weak classifiers which perform better on these hard examples are assigned a <u>higher</u> weight when compared to others.

 <h2>References</h2>
 <ol>